danielstankw/Dockerfile-best-practices/README.md

 > **Tip**: Use `&&` to chain commands and a single `RUN` block for efficiency.
 > **Tip2**: Order the layers from one that is less likely to change, to one that will change more often.

-## 3. Do NOT use `latest` tag, choose specific image tag
+## 3. Do NOT use the `latest` tag, choose a specific image tag
-Using latest can lead to unpredictable behavior when the base image updates.
+Using the latest can lead to unpredictable behavior when the base image updates.
 If you don’t specify a specific version or tag in your Dockerfile, it will default to using the latest version of the image.

-> **Note :  Specifying a version ensures consistency but requires manual updates to benefit from the latest security patches.**
+> **Note:  Specifying a version ensures consistency but requires manual updates to benefit from the latest security patches.**

 ✅ **Good:**
 ```dockerfile